-- Colorado law requires students who attend a public, private, or parochial kindergarten 12th grade school to be vaccinated against many of the diseases vaccines can prevent, unless an exemption is filed.
-For more information, visit colorado.gov/cdphe/schoolrequiredvaccines (or cdphe.colorado.gov/schoolrequiredvaccines).
-Your student must be vaccinated against: - o diphtheria, tetanus & pertussis (DTaP, DTP, Tdap) - o polio (IPV) - o measles, mumps, rubella (MMR)

-- o hepatitis B (HepB) - o varicella (chickenpox) - Colorado follows recommendations set by the Advisory Committee on Immunization Practices.
+- Colorado law requires students who attend a public, private, or parochial kindergarten 12th grade school to be vaccinated against many of the diseases vaccines can prevent, unless a certificate of exemption is filed.
+For more information, visit cdphe.colorado.gov/schoolrequiredvaccines.
+Your student must be vaccinated against: - o Diphtheria, tetanus and pertussis (DTaP, DTP, Tdap) - o Hepatitis B (HepB) - o Measles, mumps and rubella (MMR) - o Polio (IPV) - o Varicella (chickenpox) - Colorado follows recommendations set by the Advisory Committee on Immunization Practices.
 Students entering kindergarten must receive their final doses of DTaP, IPV, MMR and varicella.
 Students entering 6th grade must receive one dose of Tdap vaccine, even if they are under 11 years of age.
-You can view recommended vaccine schedules for children 0 6 years of age at cdc.gov/vaccines/parents/downloads/parent-ver-sch-0-6yrs.pdf and preteens/teens 7 18 years of age at cdc.gov/vaccines/schedules/downloads/teen/parent-version-schedule-7-18yrs.pdf. - Vaccines are recommended for hepatitis A, influenza, meningococcal disease and human papillomavirus, but are not required.
+You can view recommended vaccine schedules at cdc.gov/vaccines/schedules/parents-adults/resources-parents.html. - Vaccines are recommended for hepatitis A, influenza, meningococcal disease and human papillomavirus, but are not required.